catamphetamine/libphonenumber-js/README.md

 This library comes prepackaged with three flavours of metadata

-* `metadata.full.json` — contains everything, including all regular expressions for precise phone number validation and getting phone number type, but weighs `145 KiloBytes`.
+* `metadata.full.json` — contains everything, including all regular expressions for precise phone number validation and getting phone number type, but weighs `145 kilobytes`.
-* `metadata.min.json` — (default) the minimal one, doesn't contain regular expressions for precise phone number validation and getting phone number type, weighs `80 KiloBytes`.
+* `metadata.min.json` — (default) the minimal one, doesn't contain regular expressions for precise phone number validation and getting phone number type, weighs `80 kilobytes`.
-* `metadata.mobile.json` — contains regular expressions for precise **mobile** phone number validation, weighs `105 KiloBytes`.
+* `metadata.mobile.json` — contains regular expressions for precise **mobile** phone number validation, weighs `105 kilobytes`.

-Furthermore, if only a specific set of countries is needed in a project, and a developer really wants to reduce the resulting bundle size, say, by 50 KiloBytes (even when including all regular expressions for precise phone number validation and getting phone number type), then he can generate such custom metadata and pass it as an extra argument to this library's functions.
+Furthermore, if only a specific set of countries is needed in a project, and a developer really wants to reduce the resulting bundle size, say, by 50 kilobytes (even when including all regular expressions for precise phone number validation and getting phone number type), then he can generate such custom metadata and pass it as an extra argument to this library's functions.

 First, add metadata generation script to **your project's** `package.json`